crate/cratedb-examples/README.md

 -   The `by-language` folder contains demo programs / technical investigations outlining how to get started quickly with CrateDB using different programming languages and frameworks.
--   The `queries` folder contains different SQL query examples for typical use cases in order to explain specific features of CrateDB.
 -   The `stacks` folder contains more grown-up, complete usage scenarios where CrateDB is part of a larger software stack.
 Those resources may also be used within \"reference architecture\" types of